elytra/GlassHearts/README.md

 This mod idea was originally intended for a factions PvP server, but I'm releasing it as an open-source Forge mod because I can't just continue to not implement this idea.
 I hope you enjoy!

-*In accordance with the MIT License, this mod may be used in any modpacks on any platform for any purpose.
-You can even charge for it, though that's against Mojang's EULA.*

-This will probably evolve into a lifeforce alchemy mod!
-Stay tuned.